 Other innovations.
-Other innovations by this same collaborative effort between Stellenbosch University, Ergotech, and various forestry companies have included (a) the development of a unique, lightweight, environmentally friendly pipe type of timber chute for more efficient and safe transporting of logs down slopes; (b) redesign of three-wheeled hydrostatic loaders to reduce both excessive whole-body vibration and noise; (c) classifying different terrain conditions - including ground slope, roughness, and other conditions - and determining the most effective tree harvesting system (method and equipment) for each; and (d) developing ergonomic checklists and work environment surveys tailored to the forest industry.
-All are expected to result in significant cost savings, as well as greater employee satisfaction and improved quality of work life (Warkotsch, 1994).
+Other innovations by this same collaborative effort between Stellenbosch University, Ergotec, and various forestry companies have included (a) developing a unique lightweight, environmentally friendly pipe type of timber chute for more efficiently and safely transporting logs down slopes, (b) redesigning three-wheeled hydrostatic loaders to reduce both excessive whole-body vibration and noise, (c) classifying different terrain conditions - including ground slope, roughness, and other conditions - and determining the most effective tree harvesting system (method and equipment) for each, and (d) developing ergonomic checklists and work environment surveys tailored to the forest industry.
+All of these are expected to result in significant cost savings, as well as greater employee satisfaction and improved quality of work life (Warkotsch, 1994).